dfgrisales5078/Cpp-Maze/README.md

 # Cpp-Maze

-Professor guided project to build a 2D mouse in a maze using SFML library
+Professor (Paul Allen) guided project to build a 2D mouse in a maze using SFML library